-7On the first day of the week, we would gather together and we would share a meal together with the other believers.
-Paul spoke to the believers until midnight.
-He was planning to leave Troas the next day, so he continued speaking.
-8Many oil lamps were burning in the upstairs room in which we had gathered.
-9A young man whose name was Eutychus was there.
-He was seated on the sill of an open window on the third story of the house.
+7While we were in Troas, we gathered together on the first day of the week to share a meal with the other believers. {We met on that day because it was the day when Jesus became alive again after he died.} Paul was planning to leave Troas the next day, so when he spoke to the believers, he spoke for a long time.
+He kept speaking until midnight.
+8We had gathered in an upstairs room.
+Many oil lamps were burning there.
+9Now a young man whose name was Eutychus was in the room.
+He was seated on the sill of an open window.
 As Paul continued talking for a long time, Eutychus became sleepier and sleepier.
-Finally, he fell sound asleep.
-He fell out of the window down to the ground.
+Finally, he was sound asleep.
+He slipped out of the window and fell three stories down to the ground.
 Some of the believers went down immediately and picked him up.
 But he was dead.
 10Paul also went down.
-He lay down and stretched out on top of the young man and put his arms around him.
-Then he said to the people who were standing around, "Do not worry; he is alive again!"
-11Paul went upstairs again and he prepared a meal and he ate it.
-Afterwards he talked with the believers until the sun came up.
+He lay down and stretched out on top of the young man.
+He also put his arms around him.
+Then he said to the people who were standing around, "Do not worry, because he is alive again!"
+11Then Paul went back up to the room where he was meeting with the believers.
+They shared a meal together.
+Afterwards he talked at length with the believers, until the sun came up.
 Then he left.
-12The other people took the young man home, and were greatly comforted because he was alive again.
+12Before Paul left, the believers brought the young man who had fallen out the window back to the meeting.
+Everyone there was extremely encouraged to see that he was alive again.

 13We then went to the ship.
-But Paul did not get on the ship with us in Troas, because he wanted to go more quickly overland to the town of Assos.
-The rest of us got on the ship and sailed for Assos.
-14We met Paul in Assos.

-He got on the ship with us, and we sailed to the city of Mitylene.
-15The day after we reached Mitylene, we sailed from there and arrived at a place near the Island of Chios.
-The day after that, we sailed to the Island of Samos.
+But Paul did not get on the ship with us in Troas, because he wanted to walk by himself to the town of Assos.
+So the rest of us got on the ship and sailed for Assos.
+We planned to bring Paul on board there.
+14And when we met Paul in Assos, he got on the ship with us and we sailed to the city of Mitylene.
+15The day after we reached Mitylene, we sailed from there and arrived at a place near the island of Chios.
+The day after that, we sailed to the island of Samos.
 The next day we left Samos and sailed to the city of Miletus.
-16Miletus was just south of the city of Ephesus.
-Paul did not want to stop at Ephesus because he did not want to spend time in Asia.
-If possible, he wanted to arrive in Jerusalem by the time of the Pentecost festival, and the time of that festival was near.
+16Paul did not want to have a delay in Asia.
+So he had decided we should go to Miletus, south of Ephesus and past its harbor.
+He was trying to travel quickly because he wanted to arrive in Jerusalem, if possible, by the time of the Pentecost festival {, and it was almost time for that festival}.

-17When the ship arrived at Miletus, Paul sent a messenger to Ephesus to ask the elders of the group of believers there to come to talk with him.
+17So when the ship arrived at Miletus, Paul sent a messenger to Ephesus to ask the elders of the group of believers there to come to talk with him.